mattwar/UnionTypes/README.md

 Each `OneOf` type is a closed type union, only allowing values of types specified in the type arguments.
 Use them to declare type unions of any class, struct, interface or array types.

 - Not supported: refs, ref structs and pointers.
-That means no `Span<T>.`
+That means no `Span<T>.` If you require types like `Span<T>` use a custom union.
+The generator supports generating ref struct unions.

 - When instances of value types (structs in C#) are placed in the union, they are stored by boxing the value, which may cause GC pressure.